 Discover One of Japan’s Most Sacred Shinto Landscapes

-Located under an hour from Nagano by public bus the forests of Togakushi are home to some of the most important Shinto shrines in Japan.
-Related to the creation myths of Japan itself, the region is well-known to Japanese who consider it to be a scared landscape.
+Located under an hour from Nagano by public bus and within the large Myoko-Togakushi Renzan National Park, the forests of Togakushi are home to some of the most important Shinto shrines in Japan.
+Related to the creation myths of Japan itself, the region is well-known to Japanese who consider it to be a sacred landscape.
 The shrines that make-up the Togakushi shrine complex celebrate and honour an important aspect of that creation myth and in doing so, the shrines of Togakushi sit aside Ise Jingu as some of the most important in Japan.

 Known as the ‘Takachiho’, legend tells that the enraged by the mischievous behaviour of her brother, the Sun Goddess Amaterasu once remove herself from the world by hiding in a cave.
 Doing so, she denied the world her light.
 Other gods tried trick and performances to coax her back-out but to no avail.
 Finally, one of the deities performed an elaborate dance with was met with laughter by the other gods.
 Amaterasu pulled back the stone door of the cave to glimpse at what was happening and with that, one god grabbed the door and threw it to the heavens.
 Amaterasu emerged from her cave, light was restored to the world, and a long way away, the stone door fell to earth in Togakushi.